Lichfield: Sport

 Lichfield Cricket Club currently play in the Third Division of the Birmingham and District Premier League.
 They also play at the Collins Hill Sports Ground.

+Lichfield Hockey Club is a field hockey club based at Collins Hill Sports Ground on Eastern Avenue, and competes in the Midlands Hockey League.
+On 21 March 2015 the men's 1st team won the league with a 3–2 win over Barton, meaning they gained promotion to Men's England Hockey League for the 2015/16 season.

 Lichfield is served by four golf courses, including the local authority 18-hole course at Beacon Park.
 The others are: Darnford Moors Golf Club, a new facility in the south of the city which provides a 9-hole pay and play facility, and the Robert Rock Academy, a driving range and coaching academy; Lichfield Country Club, based in Elmhurst, which boasts an 18-hole par 72 championship course and the Midlands' first American-specification 9 hole par 3 course; and Whittington Heath Golf Club, an 18-hole par 70 course south-east of the city, laid out on heathland and woodland.